Updated May 2026

 Here are a few more suggestions!

-• TABLE CORNER PROTECTORS.
-Stop your toddler knocking their heads on the corners of your coffee table!
+- TABLE CORNER PROTECTORS.
+Stop your toddler from knocking their head on the corners of your coffee table!
 It may not look that great, but it’s an instant go-to for protection.

-• Quickly tape small blocks to each corner of your coffee or dining table and voila, helps protect their little heads!
+- Quickly tape small blocks to each corner of your coffee or dining table, and voila, it helps protect their little heads!

 FOOD FOR THOUGHT!

-As I have now experienced working with foam, I may in due course, have a go experimenting a bit more, and see what else I can produce.
+As I have now experienced working with foam, I may, in due course, have a go at experimenting a bit more and see what else I can produce.

-As a result, by using the same tools, and if I am successful, I will feedback, with more craft ideas.
+As a result, by using the same tools, and if I am successful, I will provide feedback with more craft ideas.
 So watch this space!

 SOME USEFUL TIPS!